Turks and Caicos Islands Rock Iguana at Little Water Cay

 The visitor's center at Little Water Cay

-The Visitor Center on Little Water Cay, funded by the European Union.
+The visitor center on Little Water Cay, funded by the European Union.

-Three levels of admission are offered.
+Three levels of admission are offered (2024 prices):

-• Access to Half Moon Bay is $5.
+• Access to Half Moon Bay is $10.

-For tickets and general inquiries, contact the Turks and Caicos National Trust at +1 (649) 941-5710.
+For tickets and general inquiries, contact the Turks and Caicos National Trust.

 Nature Reserve Map